List of Marvel Comics characters: M: Mammomax

-Mammomax is a mutant who has the appearance of a prehistoric elephant with super-strength, enhanced durability, and corrosive saliva.
+Mammomax (Maximus Jensen) is a mutant who has the appearance of a humanoid elephant with super-strength, enhanced durability, and corrosive saliva.
 In his initial appearances, Mammomax appears as a member of the Brotherhood of Mutants.
 Mammomax is among the 198 mutants who retain their powers after M-Day, when the Scarlet Witch depowers most mutants on Earth, and allies with the X-Men for protection.

 In New X-Men, Mammomax is captured by Weapon Plus and killed by Predator X. During the Krakoan Age, Mammomax is resurrected by the Five and redesigned to have four tusks.
+He joins Magik's Dark Riders.